GraphicDThanh/huong-le-nguyen-lan-internship/javascript/big-practice/README.md

 - Eslint v8.23

 ### App Bio
 - Google Keep is an app that can help you keep your notes in a modern way with the facilities provided.
-With a user-friendly interface, Google Keep can add, edit, delete your notes.
+With a user-friendly interface, Google Keep can add, edit, and delete your notes.

 ### Main App Feature
-- Version 1: Anonymous user can use
+- Login:
+  - Form login validate email format, password length more than 8 and must contain letters and at least one digit
+  - Form login also check email and password if they correct with user's data available or not
+- Home:
-  - User could add a new note
+  - User can add a new note
+  - User can see a list notes
-  - User could update a new note
+  - User can update a note
+  - User can move a note to trash
-  - User could select a note/ list note
+  - User can select a list notes and move them to trash
-  - User could move a note/list note to trash note
+  - User can see a list notes trash
-- Version 2: Anonymous user can use this app and data will not be lost when reloading page
-- Version 3: Users can log in/log out.
-When user log in their data will save in JSON server
-  - User could login by email/password and save their data
-  - User could delete note forever in trash note
+  - User can delete a note with confirm message
+  - User can select a list notes and delete them with confirm message

 ### Getting Started
 - Step 1: Clone repository